Project Leader vs Project Manager

 The project manager is an expert who arranges, plans, and implements the operations according to the deadlines and specified budget for the project completion.
 The managers are responsible for leadership roles, goal orientation, stakeholder interaction, and completing tasks.

-From creating a marketing campaign to building the project or its launch or trial and error, the project manager is responsible for its success and failure.
-However, managers should possess excellent communication skills as it helps understand the communication between team members and allows the users to provide status updates to other stakeholders and team members.
+The project manager is responsible for the success and failure of the project, from creating a marketing campaign to building the project, its launch, or trial and error.
+However, managers should possess excellent communication skills, as they help them understand the communication between team members and allow users to provide status updates to other stakeholders and team members.

 The project leader is a master of his field who makes plans to achieve the goals and motivates the workers to complete their work efficiently.
 However, depending on the company structure or working environment, project managers have less authority over a project and less opportunity to add their input.
 In contrast, the leader has full access to do what they like.